October 8, 2004

 1. HonestReporting includes video footage taken by a drone that Israel initially claimed shows a Qassam rocket being loaded into a UN ambulance.
 The video shows a man wandering around rather aimlessly while carrying a long thin object with one hand.
 Near the end of the video, he shoves the object in the back of a UN ambulance.

-a Qassam rocket weighs at least 32 kilogrammes and that its diameter is approx. 17 cm.
+"the object carried and thrown into the vehicle is not / cannot be a Qassam rocket: I have been told that a Qassam rocket weighs at least 32 kilogrammes and that its diameter is approx. 17 cm.
 On neither count does the object shown in the film correspond in the least to this description: it is much thinner, longer and obviously much lighter than a rocket.
+In my mind and in that of those whom I have consulted, it is clearly a folded stretcher, a logical and indispensable accessory in any ambulance."

 The government of Israel must now agree with UNRWA's assessment because the Israeli Foreign Ministry recently removed this bogus video from their website.
 HonestReporting should either do the same or label the video accurately - someone carrying around a folded stretcher.
 It's shameful that this discredited video is still prominently displayed in their communique.(1)

-2. HonestReporting's communique then displays a photo dated May 11, 2004 that shows armed Palestinians jumping into a UN ambulance.
-HonestReporting's description next to this photo is "Armed Palestinians are filmed using UNRWA ambulances to transport terrorists".
+2. HonestReporting's communique then displays a photo which shows armed Palestinians jumping into a UN ambulance.
+HonestReporting's description of this photo is "Armed Palestinians are filmed using UNRWA ambulances to transport terrorists".

 Yet, two days after the incident (May 13, 2004), UNRWA issued a statement explaining exactly what was happening when this photo was taken.

-"On 11 May ... armed Palestinian militants threatened the lives of an UNRWA ambulance team (a driver and a paramedic) and forced them to transport an injured gunman and two of his armed colleagues to a hospital in Gaza City.
+"armed Palestinian militants threatened the lives of an UNRWA ambulance team (a driver and a paramedic) and forced them to transport an injured gunman and two of his armed colleagues to a hospital in Gaza City ...
 UNRWA condemns this action in the strongest possible terms."

 For HonestReporting to publish this photo without an accurate description is extremely deceiving and an embarrassing disservice to their readers.

 3. HonestReporting continues that "possibly, remains of fallen Israeli soldiers in Gaza" were carried in UNRWA ambulances.
-On Oct 4, 2004, UNRWA stated:
+In a press release, UNRWA states:

 5. HonestReporting then claims that in Sept 2002, a UNRWA official admitted to "using his UNRWA car for the transportation of armed members of Fatah".
 About this incident, UNRWA stated: